FasterSpeeding/Tanjun/docs/usage.md

     client.remove_component(component)
 ```

-either by declaring a custom loader and unloader
+You can either declare one or more custom loaders and unloaders as shown above

 ```py
 component = tanjun.Component().load_from_scope()